 Good WebRTC resources

-Credits and a link to this are always appreciated.
+Credits and a link to this page are always appreciated.